Sellier & Bellot

 Sellier & Bellot is a firearms ammunition manufacturer situated in Vlašim, Czech Republic.
-It is a subsidiary of the Brazilian company CBC.
+It is a subsidiary of the Czech company Colt CZ Group.
+It has been manufacturing products bearing its trademark uninterrupted since 1825, making it one of the oldest engineering companies in the Czech Republic.

-Foundation
+History

 Sellier & Bellot was founded on August 5, 1825 by a German businessman of French origins called Louis Sellier.
 His family had been royalists who had fled France during the French Revolution.
 Louis Sellier began manufacturing percussion caps for infantry firearms in a factory in Prague, Bohemia on the request of Francis I, the Emperor of Austria.
 Sellier was soon joined by his countryman Jean Maria Nicolaus Bellot, who led the company to quickly gain momentum.

 Sellier & Bellot products soon established themselves on both European and overseas markets.
 As early as 1830 the manufacture of percussion caps was in excess of 60 million and peaked later in 1837 at the enormous quantity of 156 million caps.